-Prerequisite: MAT 116 and MAT 118 with a minimum grade of C. See Online 2024-2025 College Catalog Addendum
+Prerequisite: MAT 0043 with a minimum grade of C, or placement by Multiple Measures.
+Transferable

 MAT-0116 College Algebra

 This is a college-level algebra course.
 First and second degree equations and inequalities; polynomial, rational, exponential and logarithmic functions; complex numbers; graphing; systems of equations, matrices and determinants; and binomial expansions.
 This course should not be taken by a student who has successfully completed Pre-calculus-MAT 115.
 Graphing calculators will be used in this class.